-Texas is often celebrated as one of the most Second Amendment friendly states with gun laws in Texas allowing concealed carry and open carry, but Texas gun owner responsibility laws require you to take reasonable steps to keep guns out of the hands of children under 17 years of age.
+Texas is often celebrated as one of the most Second Amendment-friendly states, with gun laws in Texas allowing concealed carry and open carry.
+Still, Texas gun owner responsibility laws require you to take reasonable steps to keep guns out of the hands of children under 17 years of age.

 - Failed to secure the firearm (i.e., to take steps a reasonable person would take to prevent the access to a readily dischargeable firearm by a child, including but not limited to placing a firearm in a locked container or temporarily rendering the firearm inoperable by a trigger lock or other means); or